zalando/zalando.github.io/_pages/report.md

     <h1 class="dc-h1 page-section__header page-section__header--center">From everything to mastery</h1>
     <p class="dc-p strategy__subtitle">

      Our open source strategy has evolved from "open source all the things" to a focus of mastery.
-We wish to set a high standard for the projects we release, both in terms of code quality, but also how we take ownership and responsibility for the community and health of a project long term.
+     We set a high standard for the projects we release, both in terms of code quality, but also how we take ownership and responsibility for the community and health of a project long term.

      Any project that Zalando open sources have clear ownership and a long term vision for it's development and maintance.
     </p>
     <div class="dc-row dc-center dc-row--align-bottom">
       <div class="dc-column statistics--chart">